 Percent daily value is a useful tool that the clients need to use for comparing different products and how much of certain nutrients are contained within food.

 These labels differ a bit from the US labels.

-In the US the food is put based on the specified serving sizes, whereas in Europe they often use it based on a certain weight of the food like 100 grams or mL.
+In the US, the food is based on the specified serving sizes, whereas in Europe, they often use it based on a certain weight, like 100 grams or mL.

 The European side of the labeling uses percent reference intakes.

-There is a useful new way to find the ideal things in food through color coding of labels.
-This shows what is vital for the consumer to know about the products like being high in some good nutrient or low in some good nutrient.
+A useful new way to find the ideal things in food is through color-coding labels.
+This shows what is vital for the consumer to know about the products, like being high in some good nutrients or low in some good nutrients.